Graham is a former chef and food stylist with a passion for all things food-related. She has also never been known to decline dessert.

 It is just as your mother told you.
 Practice makes perfect.
 That's no guarantee you'll become a chef, but it increases your odds considerably.

 The benefits of having a mentor may seem obvious, but many talented chefs began their careers much lower on the culinary ladder.
-Frankly, I worked with several culinary students who unfortunately lacked the abilities to out perform the prep cook.
-Yes, it is necessary to have knife skills and the creative aptitude to create delicious food.
+Frankly, I worked with several culinary students who, unfortunately, lacked the abilities to outperform the prep cook.
+Yes, it is necessary to have knife skills and the creative aptitude for creating delicious food.
 You just need to know how to make that same dish for 300 guests in under an hour.

 There are some exceptional culinary schools that offer excellent programs, but if you choose, for whatever reason, not to go, you can still become a chef.

 Take a look at these links that may help you to decide if becoming a chef without getting a degree is suitable for you.
 Good Luck!

 His name is Lucas Martin.
 He and his wife Karen own and operate K&L Bistro in Sebastopol, California.
 If you are ever in the area, stop by and pay him a visit.
 His food is scrumptious.